Great Wall History

 After the decline of the unified Han Dynasty, China endured a period of chaos when different states vied with one another as they sought to expand their territories.
 In turn, they each added to the Great Wall to defend themselves.
 The Northern Wei, Northern Qi, Eastern Wei, and Northern Zhou Dynasties all built their own sections, but on a smaller scale than the Han Dynasty.

 Sui Dynasty (581 - 618)

 The establishment of Sui Dynasty put an end to the tumultuous period.
-The emperors attached great importance to border defense on account of the constant invasion of northern nomadic tribes.
+The successive emperors attached great importance to border defense on account of the constant invasion by northern nomadic tribes.
 They ordered the wall and fortresses be built in the north and west.
 It took two million laborers 28 years to finish the large project.
 Thereafter, the defensive system stretched from Zihe River (an ancient river in today's south Inner Mongolia and northwest Shanxi) in the east, via Lingwu of Ningxia, and ended at Yugu (today's Guide County of Qinghai Province) in the west.

 Song Dynasty (960 - 1279)